Burwood, Victoria: Vision Australia

 The Royal Victorian Institute of the Blind (now Vision Australia) purchased 41 acre of land on Burwood Highway in 1951 for a school, which was opened in 1959.
 This school was closed down in December 2009.
 The site was also used by St. Andrews Christian College from 1998 to 2010.
 It has now been replaced Greenwood business park and a large housing development.

 Drive-in theatre

 The Burwood Skyline, opened in February 1954, was Australia's first drive-in theatre.
 Operated by Hoyts, it had a 652 car capacity, later increasing to 743.
 The drive-in was located near the intersection of Burwood Highway and McComas Grove, in a natural amphitheatre setting, provided by the Gardiners Creek Valley.
 The screen was located on a high point on the other side of the creek from the viewing area.
 The first film publicly screened was On the Riviera, starring Danny Kaye and Gene Tierney.
 The drive in was very popular in its early years, often causing traffic jams in the local area.
 A playground was provided for children, which included a motorised carousel.

 Following a decline in audience numbers over a number of years, the drive-in closed on 22 June 1983, with a screening of We of the Never Never and Local Hero.

+Heritage listings

+The following places in Burwood are listed on the Victorian Heritage Register: